 With so many wearables on the market, choosing a fitness tracker or smartwatch can be difficult.
 The right one for you will be based on your individual needs; whether it’s step counting, sleep tracking or 24/7 heart rate tracking, there’s something for everyone.

 We’ve seen quite a few new wearables recently.
 Read on for our pick of the best, broken down across various categories (this article is updated regularly).

 Overall fitness band | For style | For running | For outdoors | Fitness watch | Budget fitness tracker | For the gym | For stress | Smartwatch | Smart scale | Smart blood pressure monitor | For sleep tracking

-Vivosmart 4 is another great option if you don’t mind the small screen.
-In additional to all the usual fitness tracking smarts, the fourth generation device comes with a blood oxygen sensor and it keeps tabs on your body’s energy reserves.
+Vivosmart 5 is another great option from a well known brand.
+In additional to all the usual fitness tracking smarts, it comes with a blood oxygen sensor and it keeps tabs on your body’s energy reserves.